 Khechari mudra is one of the oldest yoga practices to have been written down.
 In its easy version, it is mentioned already in Buddhist Pali texts, though in an unfavourable way.
 Remember, Buddha didn’t like yoga.

 In early hatha yoga texts, Khecari is critical.
 There is even a whole text dedicated to it, the Khecari Vidya.
 Khecari Vidya is an influential text, and many of its verses are echoed in later writings, for example, the Hatha Yoga Pradipika.

 In 2007, when James Malinsson wrote his critical edition of the Khecari Vidya he was doing ethnological fieldwork at the same time in India.
-He tracked down Khecaras and interviewed them about their practice.
-Despite being well connected in the sadhu milieu, he only managed to find six individuals practising full Khecari.
+He tracked down khecaras and interviewed them about their practice.
+Despite being well connected in the sadhu milieu, he only managed to find six individuals practicing full Khecari.

 In the ancient Sanskrit texts, the description of Khecari goes beyond the simple contemporary version.
 Instead of letting the tip of the tongue rest on the soft palate, we are instructed to pull the tongue further back.
 Then it becomes possible to reach behind the uvula and insert it into the nasopharynx, for most people, an unimaginable feat at first glance.

 Swatmarama, author of the 14th century Sanskrit text Hatha Yoga Pradipika, recommends achieving Khecari by gradually cutting off the frenulum linguae using a sharp blade.
 He writes that the yogi should cut away a hair’s width every seven days.
 Then he should rub a mixture of salt and turmeric into the wound to prevent it from closing or getting infected.
 According to Swatmarama, it will take six months to sever the frenulum linguae entirely.

 For many years I thought this sounded far out.

 What you don’t know, you fear